Crowded Island Hopping in Krabi, Thailand

 The island hopping in Krabi tour begins: Pick up from Railay West Beach

 We stayed at Tonsai Bay and had to walk over to Railay West Beach to meet the boat.
 Tonsai Bay is Krabi’s backpacker ghetto, so I can’t blame the tour operators for not wanting to go there.
 We paid 400 baht for the tour including lunch (possibly 450, it was a few months ago and my memory isn’t great), which makes it a pretty good value day trip.
-You can also oragnise these tours from Ao Nang and Krabi Town.
+You can also organise these tours from Ao Nang and Krabi Town.

 Koh Tup (and Koh Mor)

 The sea was rough which made the boat ride from Railay West a bit unpleasant, but that faded once we landed on the sand bar between Koh Tup and Koh Mor.
-We definitely weren’t the only ones with the bright idea to go island hopping though – it was completely packed.
+We definitely weren’t the only ones with the bright idea to do a Krabi island hopping tour though – it was completely packed.
 We saw more skin than sand (only a slight exaggeration), but the beach that peeked through the gaps was stunning.
 The water was great as well, just as clear and blue as tropical water should be.
 The scores of boats in the water meant there weren’t many spots for swimming, but the water was a bit rough anyway.
 I’m not really selling this to you, am I?
 It is actually a really nice island(s) and I wasn’t too bothered by the crowds – people should know that these kinds of tours in Thailand are packed and shouldn’t complain about it.